Telecommunication-Telemedia-Assessment/CrowdWatcher/README.md

 The CLM Framework used in order to perform features extractions in videos:

    - Tadas Baltrusaitis, Peter Robinson, and Louis-Philippe Morency.
 Constrained Local Neural Fields for robust facial landmark detection in the wild. in IEEE Int.
 Conference on Computer Vision Workshops, 300 Faces in-the-Wild Challenge, 2013

+   - Erroll Wood, Tadas Baltrusaitis, Xucong Zhang, Yusuke Sugano, Peter Robinson, and Andreas Bulling, Rendering of eyes for eye-shape registration and gaze estimation, in IEEE International Conference on Computer Vision, 2015

    - https://github.com/TadasBaltrusaitis/CLM-framework